-Whether you’re on your way to a lunch meeting, a job site, or making a delivery, a car accident can happen all the same.
-If you’re involved in a car accident while on the job in Nova Scotia, there are a few important factors to think about that don’t usually arise in a car accident that happens on personal time.
+Whether you’re travelling to a lunch meeting, job site visit or making a delivery, you never know when a car accident may occur.
+Car accidents that occur while on the job in Nova Scotia have a few additional factors to consider.
+These factors don’t usually arise in a car accident that happens on personal time.

 While WCB provides income supplementation and funding for medical care, it does not provide compensation that you would typically receive in a car accident claim through the Court system (such as pain and suffering).

-This is a very complex area of law and whether you intend to make a tort claim for compensation or not, it is extremely important that you discuss your situation with an experienced personal injury lawyer.
-Given that there are deadlines that must be observed in this process, it is always in your best interests to contact a personal injury lawyer in Nova Scotia as soon as possible after being in a car accident on the job.
+Whether you intend to make a tort claim for compensation or not you should discuss your situation with an experienced personal injury lawyer.
+There are many important deadlines to consider, so it is always in your best interests to contact a personal injury lawyer in Nova Scotia as soon as possible after being in a car accident on the job.